danielegasparri/span-gui/span/readme_span.txt

 2) Spectral analysis.
 This is the core of SPAN.
 Each task can be fine-tuned by clicking on the relative parameters button on the right:
     a) Blackbody fitting = performs a fit of the spectrum with Planck's blackbody equation and gives the temperature estimation.
-It works with any type of spectra but it performs better for stellar spectra, with wide (at least 500 nm) wavelength range;
+It works with any type of spectra but it performs better for stellar spectra, with wide (at least 5000 A) wavelength range;
     b)  Cross-correlation = performs a cross-correlation of the spectra with a user selected template.
 This uses the function crosscorrRV of pyastronomy.
 The user can smooth the template to a velocity dispersion value in order to improve the cross-correlation and should identify a narrow region of the spectrum to be cross-correlated (tip: the Calcium triplet lines are the best features);
     c) Velocity dispersion = performs the measurement of the velocity dispersion of the spectra by fitting with a user provided template.
 Some pre-loaded bands in the visible and NIR are shown but the user can select an independent band.
 The routine succeeds with strong features (the CaT is the best).
 It is a little rough but very fast and gives reasonably accurate results;
     d) Line-strength analysis = performs the equivalent width measurement of the spectra, with a single user provided index, with a list of indices or the Lick/IDS system.
 The results are provided in Angstrom.
 MonteCarlo simulations are run for the uncertainties estimation.
 The calculation of the Lick/IDS indices can be personalised in many ways: you can correct for the emission, for the velocity dispersion and the recession velocity.
 You can also perform a linear interpolation with the SSP models of Thomas et al. 2010, xshooter, MILES and sMILES to retrieve the age, metallicity and alpha-enhancement (not available for the xshooter models) of the stellar populations via linear interpolation or with machinne-learning pre-trained models (Gaussian Process Regression).
 From the 'Line-strength parameters' window, it is possible also to perform the 'Calculate velocity dispersion coefficients' task.
 This task broadens a sample of K and early M stars of the IRTF library up to 400 km/s and calculates the deviation of the equivalent width of the index/index file provided in the EW measurement task.
 It works only by pressing the 'Compute!' button and creates a text file with a third order polynomial curve that fits the behaviour of the broadened index (or indices).
 The 'Correct the line-strength for velocity dispersion' task performs the correction of the equivalent widths based on the coefficients estimated with the 'Calculate velocity dispersion coefficients' task.
 It works only by pressing the 'Correct!' button and require an EW measurement files with the same indices in the same order to that considered in the 'Calculate velocity dispersion coefficients'.
 The output files of the 'Line-strength analysis', 'Calculate velocity dispersion coefficients' and 'Velocity dispersion' are ready to be used for this task, if we are considering the same spectra and indices;